top of page

 01---2D--Evacuation-Plan.png

-Accurate and current fire escape plans are a legal requirement under NFPA, OSHA, and international life-safety codes.
-These plans are a critical part of every organisation’s Emergency Action Plan (EAP) and Life Safety Program, helping employees, contractors, and visitors respond quickly and safely during fire, medical, or security emergencies.
+Accurate fire escape plans are a legal and safety requirement under NFPA, OSHA, and international life-safety codes.
+They form a critical part of every organisation’s Emergency Action Plan (EAP), helping employees, contractors, and visitors respond quickly and safely during fire, medical, or security emergencies.

-Office and building layouts change frequently—new furniture, partitions, renovations, relocated fire equipment, or reorganized departments.
-When fire escape plans are outdated:
+Office layouts change frequently—new furniture, partitions, renovations, relocated fire equipment, or reorganized departments.
+Outdated fire escape plans can:

-• They expose employers, building owners, and facility managers to liability
+• Expose employers, building owners, and facility managers to liability

-• They create confusion during emergencies when seconds matter
+• Create confusion during emergencies, when seconds matter

-Under OSHA 1910, NFPA 101 Life Safety Code, and local fire marshal requirements, building owners and tenants must ensure that evacuation maps are current, visible, and posted in all required locations such as lobbies, corridors, office areas, and shared spaces.
+Under OSHA 1910, NFPA 101 Life Safety Code, and local fire marshal requirements, building owners and tenants must ensure evacuation maps are current, visible, and posted in lobbies, corridors, office areas, and shared spaces.

 Fire Escape Plan Requirements (NFPA / OSHA / International Standards)